Necker Island (Hawaii): Archaeology

 Artifacts excavated on Necker Island show a remarkable number of items rendered in stone that elsewhere in Hawaii normally were made of wood.
 This is especially true of a series of remarkable carved stone bowls and a bird snare that would have required far more time and effort to create from stone.
-Additionally, archaeologists have recovered a series of human figures from Necker Island carved from local stone.
+Additionally, archaeologists have recovered a series of human figures (kiʻi) from Necker Island carved from local stone in the vicinity of the ceremonial complexes.
 These statues are up to 1.5 ft in length and differ in style and medium from similar sculptures usually rendered in wood recovered elsewhere in Hawaii.
-Other artifacts include adzes, fish and squid lures, hammer stones, awls, and other stone tools commonly found across the Hawaiian Islands.
+It is unknown what religious ceremonies these stone idols were associated with.
+They are now located in various museums around the world: